executors/executors/design.md

 ### Algorithm `retry`

-In the `sender`/`receiver` design, `retry` is an algorithm on multi-shot senders.
 As described above, the idea of `retry` is to retry the async operation on failure, but not on success or cancellation.
 Key to a correct generic implementation of `retry` is the ability to distinguish the error case from the cancelled case.

 As with the `then` algorithm, the `retry` algorithm places the logic of the algorithm into a custom receiver to which the sender to be retried is